 All assets and liabilities of foreign subsidiaries which have a functional currency other than the U.S. dollar are translated at the rate of exchange at year-end, while elements of the income statement are translated at the average exchange rates in effect during the year.
 The net effect of these translation adjustments is shown as a component of accumulated other comprehensive income (loss).
 These currency translation adjustments are not currently adjusted for income taxes as they relate to permanent investments in non-U.S. subsidiaries.
-Foreign currency transaction net gains of less than \$0.1 million, and net losses of \$1.6 million and \$0.3 million are reported in other income, net in the statements of operations, for the year ended December 31, 2021, 2020 and 2019, respectively.
+Foreign currency transaction net losses of \$3.3 million, net gains of less than \$0.1 million, and net losses \$1.6 million are reported in other income, net in the statements of operations, for the year ended December 31, 2022, 2021 and 2020, respectively.